-EVALUATING COMPOSTIE FUNCTIONS
+EVALUATING COMPOSITE FUNCTIONS

 The composition of functions is the process of combining two or more functions into a single function.
 The symbol of the composition of functions is ∘.